Preparing for Arm/Hand Surgery

 Recovering from an injury or surgery takes time and patience.
 While a hand therapist uses a variety of treatment approaches to assist with the return to normal arm or hand function after surgery, a hand therapist can also assist in preparing for surgery.
 A hand therapist will suggest different ways to perform daily routines and will be able to recommend adaptive equipment, which will improve everyday function and overall independence.

-If you are struggling after having surgery, contact Hand in Hand Rehabilitation in Carle Place & Manhattan for a visit and let’s get you on the road to recovery.
+If you are struggling after having surgery, contact Hand in Hand Rehabilitation in Manhattan & Carle Place, NY for a visit and let’s get you on the road to recovery.